atomozero/AkaiAPCmini/benchmarks/RESULTS.md

    - Routing is reliable, just slow

 **Implications**:
-- Any Haiku MIDI app has this baseline overhead
+- Any Haiku MIDI app using MIDI Kit 2 has this baseline overhead
-- USB MIDI will be slower than pure MidiKit
+- USB MIDI will be slower than pure MidiKit (adds hardware latency)
-- Real-time MIDI applications challenging on current MidiKit
+- Real-time MIDI applications challenging on current MidiKit architecture
+- **Known Issue**: Documentation from 2002 noted "playback really lags" with rapid MIDI events
+- Filter endpoints and routing notifications contribute to latency

 ---